Advice for Current Students:

 There are three kinds of college transcript, Unofficial PDF Transcript, Official PDF transcript, and Official Paper Transcript.
 Most scholarship or internship opportunities will accept the unofficial pdf variety.
 The unofficial pdf and either of the official transcripts have the same course and grades content -- and none have shadow grades.

-Any of these transcripts can ordered using mySwarthmore "Request Transcript" procedure, with no charge.
-In mySwarthmore, go to Student Main Menu, Student Records, Transcript Request.
+Any of these transcripts can ordered using mySwarthmore "Academic Transcript Request" procedure, with no charge.
+In mySwarthmore, go to Student Main Menu, Academic Transcript Request.

 The unofficial pdf transcript goes to you via email, after which you can forward or upload it elsewhere The official paper transcript can be retrieved at the registrar's office, or mailed by the registrar's office elsewhere.
 The official pdf transcript goes via secure server to a recipient.
 The mySwarthmore online request process collects all the needed information to fulfill your request.